 With a focus on innovation in communication, leadership, and group dynamics, the project’s team is forging a new path for discussion around the world.
-We’ve been igniting empowerment in young women from Harvard University to King’s College in Kathmandu to the Stern School of Business, in the world of non-profits, and in corporate leadership development programs focused on women’s empowerment.
+We’ve been igniting empowerment in young women from Harvard University to King’s College in Kathmandu to the Stern School of Business at NYU, and working with thought leaders to determine the most effective way to ignite positive change.

 Jennifer is a life-long entrepreneur and modern Renaissance woman.
 Her adventures have been chronicled everywhere from a NY Times bestseller to the international documentary Eat.
 Cook.
 Love.
-She is a 2-time Harvard keynote speaker, and in early 2016 toured Nepal on a speaking tour for the U.S. State Department.
+She is a 2-time Harvard keynote speaker, and is currently a featured speaker on social entrepreneurship and women’s empowerment for the U.S. State Department.
 This role has taken her throughout Asia as she encourages young people to think entrepreneurially about the planet’s challenges.

 Typically ahead of the curve, in 2006 she co-created the Culinary Media Network® — the world’s first all-food podcast channel — with food and wine programming featured on Sirius Radio.
 And as a college student in 1994 at NYU’s Stern School of Business, she was already building her second company, and chaired a conference on social entrepreneurship — before entrepreneurship or social ventures were understood, recognized as official college majors, or enjoy the popularity they do today.